ucsb-cs48-s20/project-s1-t4-missile/README.md

 2. a) If this is your first time running/you've made changes to the html (stuff unrelated to the game), run `npm run devsite`.
 This automatically rebuilds the code with next and then starts up the server on localhost:3000.<br/><br/> b) If you've made changes to server.js but not the html, run `npm run devgame` to just restart the server.<br/><br/> c) If you've only made changes to game.js, a simple refresh should let you see the changes you've made without restarting the server.

+# Storybook setup

+1. Use `npm run storybook` to open React Storybook locally on localhost:6006.

+2. Use `npm run build-storybook` to create a static storybook for Github Pages.

 # [Deployment Instructions](./docs/DEPLOY.md)